The complexity of smooth words over binary alphabets: Preliminaries

 Also, we notice that $\kappa_{1,b} = 1 \kappa_{b,1}$ for all $b \geq 2$. \end{example}

-Oldenburger originally proved with \cite[Theorem 2]{Oldenburger} that $\kappa_{2,1}$ is not eventually periodic, it was proven again by Üçoluk in \cite{Ucoluk} and by Dekking in \cite{Dekking79}, and the proof is easily adaptable to any smooth word.
+Oldenburger originally proved in \cite[Theorem 2]{Oldenburger} that $\kappa_{2,1}$ is not eventually periodic.
+It was proven again by Üçoluk in \cite{Ucoluk} and by Dekking in \cite[Example 4]{Dekking79}, and the proof is easily adaptable to any smooth word.

 \begin{proposition} No smooth word is eventually periodic. \end{proposition}